'Varoufakis problem' weighs on Greek debt talks

 "He's a nice guy but it's just not how things work," said a fellow euro zone finance minister, speaking on condition of anonymity.
 "With Varoufakis it's hard to keep things private."

 One euro zone official singled out his attacks on Germany and other powerful partners.
 "Varoufakis has become a serious liability in the relations between the euro zone and Greece," said the official.
-"Attitudes toward a country are largely personalized, especially in a small and intimate environment as is the Eurogroup."
+"Attitudes towards a country are largely personalised, especially in a small and intimate environment as is the Eurogroup."

 No one is yet calling for his head, but an EU official said European Commission President Jean-Claude Juncker told Tsipras last week that Varoufakis needed to tone down his rhetoric if there was to be a successful result.